SamuelMolling/samuelmolling.github.io/_publications/2024-11-11-execution-encryption-mongo.md

 ![](/images/mongodb-execution-encryption/result-query-encryption.png)

-As we can see, in version 8, I can also do this with data ranges.
+As we can see, in MongoDB version 8, I can also do this with data ranges.

 You can check the entire code in the [GitHub repository](https://github.com/SamuelMolling/mongodb-lab/blob/main/queryable-encryption/main.go) and more informations in the [MongoDB documentation](https://www.mongodb.com/docs/manual/core/queryable-encryption/).